igiranezaa/requirement-analysis/README.md

 ## Key Activities in Requirement Analysis

-Requirement Analysis involves several important activities to ensure that the software meets stakeholders' needs.
-The five key activities are:

-- **Requirement Gathering:**
+- **Requirement Gathering**
-  Collecting information from stakeholders to understand their needs and expectations.
-Techniques include interviews, surveys, workshops, observation, and reviewing existing documentation.
+  - Collect information from stakeholders to understand their needs and expectations.
+  - Techniques: interviews, surveys, workshops, observation, document review.

-- **Requirement Elicitation:**
+- **Requirement Elicitation**
-  Refining and elaborating on the gathered information.
-Methods include brainstorming sessions, focus groups, and creating prototypes to help stakeholders visualize the system.
+  - Refine and elaborate on gathered information.
+  - Techniques: brainstorming sessions, focus groups, prototyping.

-- **Requirement Documentation:**
+- **Requirement Documentation**
-  Recording requirements in a clear, structured format.
-This includes writing requirement specification documents, user stories, and use case diagrams for functional and non-functional requirements.
+  - Record requirements in a structured format.
+  - Tools: requirement specification documents, user stories, use case diagrams.

-- **Requirement Analysis and Modeling:**
+- **Requirement Analysis and Modeling**
-  Examining and prioritizing requirements based on importance and feasibility.
-This step may involve creating models like data flow diagrams or entity-relationship diagrams to better understand the system.
+  - Examine and prioritize requirements based on importance and feasibility.
+  - Tools: data flow diagrams, entity-relationship diagrams, other modeling techniques.

-- **Requirement Validation:**
+- **Requirement Validation**
-  Reviewing documented requirements with stakeholders to ensure accuracy and completeness.
-This includes defining acceptance criteria and maintaining traceability to ensure all requirements are addressed during development and testing.
+  - Review requirements with stakeholders to ensure accuracy and completeness.
+  - Includes defining acceptance criteria and maintaining traceability.